 1 Sitio(s) de ejecución

 "I will never forget the 11th of February, when the mass execution of the Jewish population took place.
 They shot the Jews in the forest north of the village of Beshenkovitchi.
-That place is called “Strelka.”
+The place is called “Strelka.”
 About 800 Jews were shot there.
-On that day, people were even shot in the streets of Beshenkovichi."
+People were even shot in the streets of Beshenkovichi that day."
 [Testimony of Petro B., RG-22.002M/7021-84/1.]

-Beshenkovichi is a city situated on the Dvina River, 50 kilometers west of Vitebsk.
-In 1939, 1,119 Jews lived in the town, making up 26.3 % of the total population.
+Beshenkovichi is a city situated on the Dvina River, 50km west of Vitebsk.
+In 1939, 1,119 Jews lived in the town, making up 26.3% of the total population.
 The city was under German occupation from 1941 to 1943.

 An open ghetto was established in a district of the city where houses were marked with plywood Stars of David.
-The Jews were killed on February 11, 1942 by members of Einsatzkommando 9.
-The Jews were arranged in a column, which crossed the Dvina River and then taken to a nearby forest to be killed in pits that had been prepared in advance.
+The Jews were killed on February 11th 1942 by members of Einsatzkommando 9.
+The Jews were lined up in a column and marched across the Dvina River, before being taken to a nearby forest to be killed in pits that had been prepared in advance.
 There were 1068 victims.
-According to eyewitness Vera C., interviewed by Yahad, there were also shootings of Jews inside the city when the ghetto was liquidated.
+According to eyewitness Vera C., interviewed by Yahad, shootings of Jews also took place inside the city durng the liquidation of the ghetto.

 ¿Tiene información adicional con respecto a un pueblo que le gustaría compartir con Yahad?